Kunlong1994/lab3/chatServer.js,-Annotated.md

 ```
 **_Variable declaration._**
 Note:
-* the invocation of 'express', which is a server application,
+* the invocation of 'express', which is a server application
-* the attachment of the http library, which make it a webserver,
+* the attachment of the http library, which makes it a webserver
-* the attachment of the WebSocket library(```socket.io```), which connects this server to our client,
+* the attachment of the WebSocket library(```socket.io```), which acts as a real-time communication link between the server and client

 ```javascript